This post may contain affiliate links. Please read our disclosure policy.

 Serving Recommendations

 My favorite thing to serve with this delicious red velvet bundt cake with cream cheese frosting is a tall, ice-cold glass of milk.
-A hot cup of coffee or tea are delicious accompaniments as well.
+A hot cup of coffee or tea is a delicious accompaniment.
+But if you’re looking for a little more…

 Red Velvet Bundt Cake